dungla2011/ftp-sync-python/README.md

 **A way to safe your data, avoid lost data by Virus, Randsomware**

-Very simple FTP client, sync folder to FTP server, use python, opensource

-I find many soft to sync file to FTP Server, but all seem not free.
+I find many soft to sync file to FTP Server, but all are not free and ofcourse no source code.
 So I make one to my need.

 I use this to backup my PC to an FTP server.
 I'am afraid of Virus, Ransomware, it may be attack my PC, so backup to remote server is a good way to safe data!
-I saw some people who are victim of virus, ransomware... hacker required pay money to decrypt data... it's really a nighmare
+I saw some people who are victim of virus, ransomware... hacker required pay money to decrypt data... it's really a nighmare You can use it to keep your important data.
+I keep all my data of my PC more than 20 years to now

 Some functions:
 - Upload a folder automatically to FTP server